-Arkansas Northeastern College is accredited by the Higher Learning Commission and a member of the North Central Association.
+Arkansas Northeastern College is accredited by the Higher Learning Commission.
 The Nursing Programs (RN & LPN) at the College are approved by the Arkansas State Board of Nursing.
 ANC's Aviation Maintenance Program is approved by the Federal Aviation Administration and students are eligible to take the FAA certification examination for Airframe & Powerplant Mechanics.
 Arkansas Northeastern is officially approved by the U.S. Department of Education, the State Department of Higher Education, and the Veterans Administration.
 The Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs and the Dental Assisting Program is accredited by the Commission on Dental Accreditation.
 In addition, the College holds memberships in various professional organizations, including the American Association of Community Colleges, and is listed among the Service Members Opportunity Colleges.
 Students may request, from each respective division head, copies of all documents describing the institution's accreditation, approval, or licensing.

 230 South LaSalle Street, Suite 7-500

 The Commission on Dental Accreditation

 211 East Chicago Ave.

 The Commission on Accreditation of Allied Health Educational Programs (CAAHEP)

 Clearwater, FL 33756